Dawn And Emily Each Had The Same Length Of Ribbon

 Scenario 1: Cutting and Comparing

 Let's imagine Dawn cuts her ribbon into three equal pieces, and Emily cuts hers into five equal pieces.
-This introduces the concept of division.
+In real terms, this introduces the concept of division.
 We can now explore the relative lengths of the individual pieces.

 • Dawn's pieces: x/3 each